Fourier Spectrum of Noisy Quantum Algorithms: Introduction

 Firstly, observe that This is because both matrices have operator norm at most one and either have at most $N$ rows or $N$ columns.
 This implies that $\Delta_{t_1,t_2}^\alpha \le N^{-1}\cdot N\le 1$.
 This completes the proof sketch.

 \paragraph*{} We now describe some of the additional ideas involved in generalizing this proof.

-\paragraph*{Generalizing to higher levels.} Proving bounds for higher levels for $\DQC{k}$ algorithms requires one additional new idea that involves an improved matrix decomposition lemma, where in addition to remembering parity information, we store the values of certain subsets of indices until the very end, furthermore, to get the optimal dependence on $k$, we need an improved bound on the Frobenius norm.
-(See~\Cref{sec:proof_dqck} for more details.)
-The proof strategy is quite similar for $\BQP$ algorithms as well (see~\Cref{sec:bqp}).
+\paragraph*{Generalizing to higher levels.} We provide a general bootstrapping argument that proves higher level Fourier growth bounds assuming bounds for lower levels.
+This is applicable to any restriction-closed family of boolean functions and allows us to prove improved bounds on the Fourier growth of $\BQP$ algorithms, as well as higher-level and level-6 bounds for $\DQC{k}$ and $\hBQP$ algorithms respectively.

-\paragraph*{$\hBQP$ algorithms.} It is not too hard to show that the expression for the acceptance probability of a $d$-query $\hBQP$ algorithm is quite similar to~\Cref{eq:proof_overview_1}, except, there are $2d$ matrices $V_1,\ldots,V_{2d}$, and more importantly, there is an extra term of the form $F_{i_1,i_d}\in\{0,1\}$ inside the summation, which corresponds to the post-processing of the measurement outcomes of the initial and final states.
+\paragraph*{$\hBQP$ algorithms.} It is not too hard to show that the expression for the acceptance probability of a $d$-query $\hBQP$ algorithm is quite similar to~\Cref{eq:proof_overview_1}, except, there are $2d+2$ matrices $V_1,\ldots,V_{2d+2}$, and more importantly, there is an extra term of the form $F_{i_1,i_{d+1}}\in\{0,1\}$ inside the summation, which corresponds to the post-processing of the measurement outcomes of the initial and final states.
 (See~\Cref{eq:hbqp_1} and~\Cref{claim:acceptance_probability_hbqp} for a formal expression.)
-This additional term $F_{i_1,i_d}$ is challenging to incorporate while keeping the norms bounded.
+This additional term $F_{i_1,i_{d+1}}$ is challenging to incorporate while keeping the norms bounded.
 As a result, proving bounds for $\hBQP$ algorithms turns out to be more technically involved.
-We need to use an improved matrix decomposition lemma (\Cref{lem:improved_decomposition}) where we enforce memory constraints as well as equality constraints on the indices being summed over.
+We need to use an improved matrix decomposition lemma (\Cref{lem:main_lemma_4}).